Meet the Font Detectives Who Ferret Out Fakery - Slashdot

 Re: (Score:2)

+Perhaps... but the OP didn't ask when (or how, or why) it was created, he asked when it appeared.
+Presumably "appeared" would typically mean appeared to people with a typical range of perceptual ability.

+I don't think you picked up on this, but...
+I was joking.

-How to get answers on the internet (Score:2)
+How to get answers on the internet (Score:5, Funny)

 If instead you would have typed that exact question into a search engine instead of your comment, I'm sure you would receive a more informative answer than this cheeky wisecrack comment.